ronnnnnnnnnnnnn/renpho-escs20m/README.md

 > reference purposes only and does not imply any association with the
 > trademark holder.

-> **Health & safety note:** Body-composition values are estimates produced
+> **Health & safety note:** Body-composition scales measure by passing a low
+> electrical current through the body.
+This project does not support the
+> manufacturers' zero-current, pregnancy or hold-baby modes, and a mode
+> enabled in the manufacturer's app is not guaranteed to be in effect while the
+> scale is used through this library.
+Use may be unsuitable for anyone who might be
+> pregnant or who has a pacemaker or other implanted medical device.
-> by bioimpedance analysis, not clinical measurements, and this library is
+> Body-composition values are bioimpedance estimates, not clinical
-> not a medical device — do not use its output for medical decisions.
+> measurements, and this library is not a medical device; do not use its output
-> Bioimpedance estimates are not valid during pregnancy.
-For questions about
-> using the scale itself (for example with a pacemaker or another implanted
-> electronic device, or during pregnancy), follow the instructions and
-> warnings supplied by the scale's manufacturer.
+> for medical decisions.

 [![Buy Me A Coffee](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/ronnnnnnn)